karolgornicki/spitter/README.rst

 #) Customize the profile (personal details, upload/remove picture)

-#) Post message which would be visible to himself/herself and people his/her following
+#) Post message which would be visible to the user and people who follow him/her

 #) Delete his/her messages